cloudnative-pg/cloudnative-pg/docs/src/replica_cluster.md

 ### Planning for a Distributed PostgreSQL Database

-As Winston Churchill famously said, "Planning is essential", and this holds true for designing PostgreSQL architectures in Kubernetes.
+As Dwight Eisenhower famously said, "Planning is everything", and this holds true for designing PostgreSQL architectures in Kubernetes.

 First, conceptualize your distributed topology on paper, and then translate it